ravi9/openvino-wiki/GPUPluginDebugUtils.md

 ## Graph dumps

-clDNN plugin allows to dump some info about intermediate stages in graph optimizer.
+intel_gpu plugin allows to dump some info about intermediate stages in graph optimizer.

-* You can dump source code from `OV_GPU_DumpGraphs` of debug config.
+* You can dump graphs with `OV_GPU_DumpGraphs` of debug config.
 For the usage of debug config, please see above section.

 * Alternative, you can also enable the dumps from the application source code: clDNN plugin has the special internal config option `graph_dumps_dir` which can be set from the user app via plugin config: